mhurley100/pands-project/README.md

 ### Univariate Plots
-Univariate plots help understand each variable independently.
-It looks at the interactions between variables.
+Univariate plots help understand each variable independently by analysing interactions between variables.
 There is a wide array of plotting resources available online from historgrams, barcharts, scatter graphs, box, violin, linear etc all producing similar results.
 I chose box plots and violin plots.
 Box plots summarise within and between groups using 25th, 50th & 75th percentiles meaning that they are not influenced by outliers.
 Violin plots show the probability distribution of the sample by computing empirical distributions using kernal density estimation (KDE) (source matplotlib.org[8]).
 I used Seaborn as it has the added advantage of colour and sizing options.

 Machinelearningmastery.com [2], tutorialspoint.com [7], seaborn.pydata.org [9], stackoverflow.com[5] and python.org [6]are used as learning resources and training tools for Iris-1.1.py.

 Pandas, seaborn, matplotlib and csv libraries are imported.
-Pandas analyses the data and performs statistical analysis.
-Pandas plots graphs with the matplotlib library.
-Seaborn libraries are used to compare the distributions of each species of Iris using tutorialspoint.com[7] and stackoverflow.com[5] as resources.

 Run Iris 1.1.py where the four variables of petal length, petal width, sepal length and petal width are explored using box and violin plots.

 Program outputs:
-1. Box plot for petal length, petal width, sepal length and petal width sepal length are displayed using the following code (e.g Sepal Length):
+1. Box plot for petal length, petal width, sepal length and petal width sepal length are displayed using the following code (e.g Sepal Length) with the relevant header included:
     - sns.boxplot(x="class", y="sepal length", data=dataset).set_title('Compare Sepal Length Distribution')
 2. Violin plot for each variable (petal length, petal width, sepal length and petal width sepal length).
-E.g sepal length below:
+E.g sepal length below with the relevant header included:
     - sns.violinplot(x="class", y="sepal length", data=dataset, size=6).set_title('Compare Sepal Length Distribution')
 3. Show the plot.
 The box plot is displayed using the following code:
     - plt.show()